CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Authentication-Authorization-and-Accounting/RADIUS-AAA.md

   - Set the priority for the authentication order for local and RADIUS users.
 You can set a value between 1 and 100.
 The lower value is the higher priority.
   - Enable RADIUS.

+{{%notice note%}}
+After you configure any RADIUS settings with NVUE and you run `nv config apply`, you must restart the NVUE service with the `sudo systemctl restart nvued.service` command.
+{{%/notice%}}

 {{< tabs "TabID41 ">}}
 {{< tab "NVUE Commands ">}}